chloehecheng/ai-rural-health-connect/README.md

 ❌ Concerns Raised: Provider transparency, and broadband limitations in rural areas.

 # LLM Prompt Library
-Includes AI-generated prompts for:
+This section outlines the AI-generated prompts used throughout the project to guide development, validate hypotheses, and assist in AI-driven decision support.
+These prompts were integrated into the prototype workflow to optimize provider efficiency, streamline patient interactions, and ensure regulatory compliance.

+# How We Used These Prompts

+The AI-generated prompts were utilized in multiple stages of the project:

+User Research: Helped define major pain points for geriatric healthcare providers and patients in Kittitas County.

+Prototype Development: Enabled the creation of AI-driven appointment scheduling and patient interaction models.

+Hypothesis Validation: Assisted in testing how AI could reduce provider workload and improve decision-making efficiency.

+AI-Powered Decision Support: Enhanced provider workflows by assisting with treatment planning, medication safety checks, and clinical decision-making.

+# LLM Prompts Used in This Project

-📌 User Research (e.g., "What are the biggest challenges geriatric healthcare providers face in Kittitas County?")
+📌 User Research
+"What are the biggest challenges geriatric healthcare providers face in Kittitas County?"

-📌 Prototype Development (e.g., "Generate a conversational AI prompt for elderly-friendly appointment scheduling.")
+📌 Prototype Development
+"Generate a conversational AI prompt for elderly-friendly appointment scheduling."

-📌 Hypothesis Validation (e.g., "How can AI-driven decision support improve provider efficiency?")
+📌 Hypothesis Validation
+"How can AI-driven decision support improve provider efficiency?"

-📌 AI-Powered Decision Support (e.g., "Generate a HIPAA-compliant AI prompt for prescription safety checks.")
+📌 AI-Powered Decision Support
+"Generate a HIPAA-compliant AI prompt for prescription safety checks."

+"How can AI support treatment planning for geriatric patients while ensuring provider oversight?"

+"Create an AI-generated workflow prompt to streamline clinical decision-making for rural healthcare providers."

+"Develop an AI-driven decision-support system for identifying high-risk medications in elderly patients."

+"Generate AI-assisted documentation prompts to reduce provider administrative workload while ensuring accuracy."

+"How can AI help flag potential contraindications in elderly patient prescriptions automatically?"

 # Go-to-Market Strategy

+📊 Market Readiness: The virtual clinic is fully market-ready and designed for immediate adoption by healthcare providers and elderly patients.

+📈 Medicaid & ACH Integration: Direct alignment with Washington State’s Medicaid Transformation Project (MTP) ensures funding and reimbursement pathways for telehealth services.

+🌍 Scalability Strategy: Expansion beyond Kittitas County through partnerships with LHJs and ACHs, ensuring seamless regulatory compliance and funding support.

 🎯 Target Audience: Elderly patients, geriatric care providers, local health networks